History, tourist information, and nearby accommodation

 Attraction Type: Village

-Location: On a minor road off the A44, 2 miles east of Pembridge.
+Location: On a minor road off the A44, two miles east of Pembridge.

 Photo Credit: David Ross and Britain Express